osteel/eventsauce-tutorial/README.md

 The tutorial is also part of a wider [series](https://tech.osteel.me/posts/building-a-php-cli-tool-using-ddd-and-event-sourcing-why) about building a complex PHP application for the console using a Domain-Driven Development approach.

-This branch is the starting point of the tutorial – the end result can be found in the [finish](https://github.com/osteel/eventsauce-tutorial/tree/finish) branch.
+This branch is the end result of the tutorial – the starting point can be found in the [start](https://github.com/osteel/eventsauce-tutorial) branch.